-This guide will show you how to turn puzzles into a fun, family activity and why these seemingly simple games are a powerful tool for brain development.
-Let's pull back the curtain and see how riddles turn your child into a little genius.
+This guide will show you how to turn puzzles into a fun, family activity and why these simple games help build brain development.
+If you want a helpful reminder about why summer can make learning feel harder, take a look at why summer slide happens (and why worksheets alone aren’t the point).
+Now, let’s pull back the curtain and see how riddles help your child practice thinking skills that matter.

 Chapter 1: The Art of Problem-Solving

-Every time your child tries to piece together a jigsaw puzzle, navigate a maze, or find the answer to a riddle, they are using problem-solving skills.
-They learn to analyze the challenge, develop a strategy, and be persistent when things don't go their way.
-This isn't just about finding the right answer; it's about learning the process of thinking itself.
-This is directly related to what we discussed in our article about the power of unstructured time, because it’s in these moments that a child is forced to come up with their own solutions.
+Every time your child tries to piece together a jigsaw puzzle, navigate a maze, or solve a riddle, they are practicing problem-solving skills.
+They learn to look closely at the challenge, develop a strategy, and keep going when things do not go their way.
+And here is the key, it is not just about getting the right answer.
+It is about learning the process of thinking itself.
+That connects to what we discussed in our article about the power of unstructured time, because it’s in those moments that a child has to come up with their own solutions, even when it takes a few tries.

 How to Build Problem-Solving Skills with Games:

-Choose the Right Level: Make sure the game isn't too easy or too hard.
-If it's too easy, they'll get bored.
-If it's too hard, they'll get frustrated.
+Choose the Right Level: Make sure the game is not too easy or too hard.
+If it is too easy, the puzzle turns into background noise.
+If it is too hard, the frustration can take over.

-Be a 'Puzzle Partner': When your child is stuck, don't give them the answer.
-Instead, ask guiding questions: “What have you tried so far?”
+Be a 'Puzzle Partner': When your child is stuck, do not jump in with the answer.
+Instead, ask guiding questions.
+Try, “What have you tried so far?”
 “What could you try next?” or “What if we tried it this way?”
+These questions help your child do the thinking, not just copy yours.

 Chapter 2: Boosting Focus and Concentration